salsita/react-training/README.md

 * Add a new effect called `updateUser`
 * Add a new effect called `getSkills`

-### UsersActions
+### UsersSlice
-Location: `src/modules/users/users-actions.js`
+Location: `src/modules/users/users-slice.js`

-Currently, we have only one action called `ADD_USER` that is dispatched when a user clicks on one of the buttons.
-Since we will use this action to create or update a user, let's rename it to `SAVE_USER`.
+Currently, we have only one action creator called `addUser` that is dispatched when a user clicks on one of the buttons.
+Since we will use this action to create or update a user, let's rename it to `saveUser`.

-* Rename the `ADD_USER` action to `SAVE_USER`
+* Rename the `addUser` action creator to `saveUser`

 ### CRUD Saga file
 Location: `src/modules/crud/crud-saga.js`